Title: Employee Discrimination, Discriminatory Harassment, Retaliation, and Sexual Misconduct Complaint Procedure

 Information regarding other ways to report and reporting options is provided in Appendix A.

 C. Other Options for Making Complaints or Resolving Concerns.
 The university encourages early resolution of all types of grievances.
 Employees are encouraged to resolve their complaints with the individual most directly responsible, using any applicable procedures.
-For example, an employee who believes his performance evaluation was discriminatory based on his or her race should first appeal the evaluation through the applicable personnel policy.
+For example, an employee who believes their performance evaluation was discriminatory based on their race should first appeal the evaluation through the applicable personnel policy.
 In some cases, this type of resolution is not feasible or appropriate, and it is never required; individuals always have the right to make a formal complaint.

 D. Timing of Reports and Availability of Procedures.
 William & Mary encourages reporting misconduct as soon as possible in order to maximize the university’s ability to respond promptly and effectively.
-Reports must be submitted to the Compliance Officer within 365 calendar days of the most recent occurrence of the alleged misconduct.
+Except in matters under the Sexual Misconduct Policy, formal complaints must be submitted to the Compliance Officer within 365 calendar days of the most recent occurrence of the alleged misconduct.
 The Compliance Officer reserves the right to extend the time limits when circumstances justify an extension.

 E. Retaliation.
-Retaliation should be reported promptly to an investigator or the Compliance Officer and may result in interim measures or disciplinary action independent of the underlying allegations of misconduct.
-See Section V(C) for discussion of interim measures and Section VI(D) for further information regarding responding to retaliation arising during the course of an investigation.
+Retaliation should be reported promptly to an investigator or the Compliance Officer and may result in separate allegations and disciplinary action independent of the underlying allegations of misconduct.
+See Section VI(D) for further information regarding responding to retaliation arising during the course of an investigation.

 For more information about retaliation generally, including examples, please visit the Compliance website.

 The standards for finding a violation of criminal law are different from the standards for finding misconduct.
-This means that conduct may constitute misconduct even if it is not a crime or law enforcement agencies lack sufficient evidence of a crime and therefore decline to prosecute.
+This means that conduct may constitute a violation of university policy even if it is not a crime or if law enforcement agencies lack sufficient evidence of a crime and therefore decline to prosecute.

 This procedure is independent of any criminal investigation or proceeding.
-The university generally will not wait for the conclusion of any criminal investigation or proceedings to commence its own investigation and impose interim measures to protect the reporting party and the university community, although the university will consider law enforcement requests to delay temporarily (generally no more than seven (7) days).
+The university generally will not wait for the conclusion of any criminal investigation or proceedings to commence its own investigation and impose supportive measures to protect the complainant and the university community, although the university will consider law enforcement requests to delay temporarily (generally no more than seven (14) days).

 A. Initial Assessment.
-Upon receipt of a report, the Compliance Officer will convene the Review Team to conduct an initial assessment., The Review Team may conduct confidential, preliminary inquiry, not including interviews, to verify enrollment or employment status, to help determine jurisdiction and/or the appropriate procedure under which to process the matter, or the reporting party’s preferences as investigative or other official action.
+Upon receipt of a report, the Review Team will conduct an initial assessment.
+The Review Team may conduct confidential, preliminary inquiry, not including interviews with parties, to verify enrollment or employment status, to help determine jurisdiction and/or the appropriate procedure under which to process the matter.

 The Review Team makes an initial determination as to the appropriate course of action after considering